-☐ Enter 4-6 hours per week in the Row name field, then press Tab.
+□ Enter 4-6 hours per week in the Row name field, then press Tab.

-Note the cursor not only moved within the Row logic field, but is now positioned just inside the right parenthesis.
+Note the cursor not only moved within the Row logic field but is now positioned just inside the right parenthesis.

-- ☐ Press the Backspace key to erase the 2 (the 1-3 hours per week value). - ☐ Enter 3 (the value for 4-6 hours per week), then press Enter. - ☐ Enter 7-9 hours per week in the Row name field, then press Tab. - ☐ Press the Backspace key to erase the 3. - ☐ Enter 4, then press Enter.
+□ Press the Backspace key to erase the 2 (the 1-3 hours per week value) and Enter 3 (the value for 4-6 hours per week), then press Enter.